German election campaign heats up as Merkel's conservatives slide - Up News Info

 Article content

-BERLIN — The campaign over who will replace German Chancellor Angela Merkel heated up on Sunday after a new opinion poll showed the center-left Social Democrats (SPD) opening up a bigger lead over Merkel’s conservatives.
+BERLIN — The campaign over who will replace German Chancellor Angela Merkel heated up on Sunday after an opinion poll showed the center-left Social Democrats (SPD) opening up a bigger lead over Merkel’s conservatives.

 Support for the SPD rose two points from last week to 24%, their highest result in four years according to the INSA poll conducted for the Bild am Sonntag newspaper.
-The conservatives lost a point to 21%, their lowest ever polled.
+The conservatives slipped one point to 21%, their lowest ever polled by INSA.

 Article content